marxin/texi2rst-generated/sphinx/gcc/gcc-command-options/options-to-request-or-suppress-warnings.rst

   literals to ``char *``.
 This warning is enabled by default for C++ programs.

+.. option:: -Wno-write-strings

+  Default option value for :option:`-Wwrite-strings`.

-.. option:: -Wclobbered, -Wno-clobbered
+.. option:: -Wclobbered

   Warn for variables that might be changed by ``longjmp`` or ``vfork``.
 This warning is also enabled by :option:`-Wextra`.

+.. option:: -Wno-clobbered

+  Default option value for :option:`-Wclobbered`.

-.. option:: -Wconversion, -Wno-conversion
+.. option:: -Wconversion

   Warn for implicit conversions that may alter a value.
 This includes conversions between real and integer, like ``abs (x)`` when